G1OJS/NECBOL/TO_DO.md

+Issues noted
+1.    _place_feed_or_load needs extra logic to determine if one of the three new wires has a very small length, in which case just grow the centre segment a little

+2. It would be a good idea to pre-empt NEC warnings such as segment length< diameter / n etc as these could be explained/handled better

+3. parametrise the starting tag of LOADS, and add error trap if main wires encroach.
+Potentially change the default starting tag for *wires* to say 1000 and put feed and loads below.

+To Do
+1. Show height above ground on the XY plane in wire viewer, also identify loads.

+2. Add warning if lowest part of antenna is below ground.

+3. Make an example with copy & rotate, make an aircon duct or something with a 2m loft antenna nearby.

 ## Next steps / future plans/ideas
 - add more geometry elements
 - change GE default to 0 / -1 rather than 0 / +1